Professor: McDonaldAssociate Professor: Bendorf

 A quantitative introduction to the concepts and models of chemistry.
 Topics include stoichiometry, atomic and molecular structure, nomenclature, bonding, thermochemistry, gases, solutions, and chemical reactions.
 The laboratory introduces the student to methods of separation, purification, and identification of compounds according to their physical properties.
 This course is designed for students who plan to major in one of the sciences.
 Three hours lecture, one hour of discussion and one three-hour laboratory period each week.
 Prerequisite: MATH 100 or consent of department.

 GENERAL CHEMISTRY II

 A continuation of CHEM 110, with emphasis placed on the foundations of analytical, inorganic, and physical chemistry.
-Topics include kinetics, equilibria, acid-base theory, electrochemistry, thermodynamics, nuclear chemistry, coordination chemistry and descriptive inorganic chemistry of selected elements.
+Topics include kinetics, equilibria, acid-base theory, electrochemistry, thermodynamics, nuclear chemistry, coordination chemistry, and descriptive inorganic chemistry of selected elements.
 The laboratory treats aspects of quantitative and qualitative inorganic analysis.
 Three hours of lecture, one hour of discussion, and one three-hour laboratory period each week.
-Prerequisite: CHEM 110 or consent of department.
+Prerequisite: A grade of C- or better in CHEM 110 or consent of instructor.